Ciudad Anfibia

 Metaprotesting Metaprotesting Metaprotesting Metaprotesting

-Sustaining Softness amidst Thistles and Snakes – Rapport – geolistening shelter – What do Snails Think About Nuclear Power Plants? – Atlantic, Mediterranean, Collision, Coalition – ARDE, homage to reparation processes – Environmental Matrix – If You Listen to Nettles, They Won’t Sting You – Staying with the Wonder – Das Zentrum von Gestern – Intersecting Mediterranean(s) – Cuerpo Colectivo – The Land of Thunder and Lightning – Becoming Anti-Monuments – Aqualiteracies – Reset (Quimérico) – Babel Media Art – Fictions / Facts – ERROR 14-92 – Who?
-Where? – Beyond the Döner – How high? – 1m² Parque la Independencia – Papel Soberano – Unitedstater – A Picture with a Latina – Metaprotesting – Public Complaint Office – Wiping Out My National Identity
+The Anarchy of Sheep – Climate Songs for the Supermarket – Sustaining Softness amidst Thistles and Snakes – geolistening shelter – Das Zentrum von Gestern – ARDE, homage to reparation processes – Reset (Chimeric) – Cuerpo Colectivo – embodiedclimateagency.net – estuary thinking – Intersecting Mediterranean(s) – What do Snails Think About Nuclear Power Plants? – Atlantic, Mediterranean, Collision, Coalition – Environmental Matrix – If You Listen to Nettles, They Won’t Sting You – Staying with the Wonder – The Land of Thunder and Lightning – Becoming Anti-Monuments – Tamed Sirens of the Rhine – Aqualiteracies – Babel Media Art – Fictions / Facts – We Want You – Beyond the Döner – Artistic Negotiations with a Bank – 1m² Parque la Independencia – Papel Soberano – Unitedstater – A Picture with a Latina – Metaprotesting – Public Complaint Office – Wiping Out My National Identity